icopy-site/awesome/docs/awesome/search-engine-optimization.md

 * **Title:** add the title attribute to links

 ## Mobile
-* **[AppLinks](http://applinks.org/documentation/):** apps that link to your content can then use this metadata to deep-link into your app
 * **[mobile friendly](https://googlewebmastercentral.blogspot.be/2014/11/helping-users-find-mobile-friendly-pages.html):** mobile optimized sites are marked in search results.
 Test for [mobile friendly site](https://www.google.com/webmasters/tools/mobile-friendly/)
-* **[Smart App Banner](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html):** Safari has a Smart App Banner feature that provides a standardized method of promoting apps on the App Store from a website
 * **[Tap targets](https://developers.google.com/speed/docs/insights/SizeTapTargetsAppropriately):** clickable links should not be too small
 * **Viewport:** tell browsers how to adjust the page's dimensions and scaling to suit the device `<meta name="viewport" content="width=device-width, initial-scale=1">`